Q: How do I know if injection molding is the right process for my product?

 Q: Do you bring in and mold using customer molds from other sources?

-- Yes, PlastiCert does receive and run molds that were done at other suppliers.
+- Yes, PlastiCert does receive and run molds that were done at other suppliers, even overseas/offshore.
 Many PlastiCert customers looking to consolidate their supply base have molds sent to PlastiCert to add to the production programs already sourced here.
 We have a process/procedure in place for receiving, evaluating and using molds from outside sources.

 Q: What types of molding services do you offer?

-- We are a plastic injection molder that can perform insert molding as well as over-molding.
+- We are a plastic injection molder that can perform insert molding, over-molding, and in-mold decorating

 Q: Do you offer extended molding services such as assembly, packaging, or decorating?